mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_good.md

 ### Protocolclasses

 You can declare [protocolclasses](mydoc_protocolclass.html).
-This is a MulleObjC extension to the Objective-C language.
-This will not work with other runtimes (though it will compile):
+This is a mulle-objc extension to the Objective-C language.
+Protocolclasses will not work on other runtimes (though they will compile):

 ```
 // protocolclass Description with default implementation of -description